Game-Based Training for a Calmer Home

 Management teaches your dog that downtime is safe and predictable.

-If your dog struggles with bigger emotions like fear or reactivity, you can read more on our Reactivity & Behavior page about how emotional support creates lasting change.
+If your dog struggles with bigger emotions like fear or reactivity, our Methods Page explains how emotional support creates lasting change.

 5. Calming Activities: Sniffing, Licking, Chewing